Design The Web

 At some point, you’ll grow out of the core HTML features – and you’ll want to take the next step.
 Learn how user-generated data-driven sites work – and how pages are built from data in a database.

-Take everything we learn and add it to your personal website.
-Learn about DNS, domain names, and hosting.
-Start building out your portfolio from our daily challenges.
+Apply workshop insights to your projects or apps.
+Understand DNS, domain names, and hosting.
+Enhance your portfolio with our daily challenges.

 Build your own custom theme with the world’s most popular CMS.
 Learn all about CRUD and how to build out complex Content Management Systems for your clients.